 Private Traffic Directional and Instructional Signs: Any on-premise sign designed to direct and instruct motorists to access and circulate onsite in an orderly and safe manner.
-Per Code of Federal Regulations Title 23, Part 655.603, internal traffic control signs shall conform to the Manual on Uniform Traffic Control Devices.

 Section IX-4.
 General Sign Allowances

 C. Electronic Display.
 Freestanding signs and wall signs authorized by this Article in the B-3, General Business, and CRE, Conservation-Recreation-Education Zoning Districts, and institutional freestanding signs authorized by this Article in the B-4, Central Business Zoning District, may include an element of electronic display when designed and operated to meet the following requirements: